-If a homeschooled student or a student whose school doesn’t administer the AP Exam(s) they’re planning to take contacts you after the November ordering deadline, you can add them to your exam order.
-If you’re adding the student to your order after November 15 because they couldn’t find a school before the fall ordering deadline to order and administer their 2022 AP Exam(s), AP coordinators can contact AP Services for Educators no later than March 15 to request the late order fee be waived—this applies only for students in this particular circumstance.
+If a homeschooled student or a student whose school doesn’t administer AP Exam(s) contacts you after the November ordering deadline, you can add them to your exam order.
+If you’re adding the student to your order after November 15 because they couldn’t find a school before the fall ordering deadline to order and administer their 2024 AP Exam(s), AP coordinators can contact AP Services for Educators no later than March 15 to request the late order fee be waived—this applies only for homeschooled students and students whose school doesn’t administer the AP Exam(s) they’re planning to take.
 These students must be included in your exam order by March 15.

 AP Classroom Access

+All students—including those enrolled in exam only sections—will have access to AP Daily videos and some additional course resources in AP Classroom.
 Students enrolled in exam only sections won’t have access to AP Classroom resources that need to be assigned by teachers because assignments go only to the students in a teacher’s specific class sections.
 However, if a student is enrolled in both an exam only section and a teacher-led class section, the student will have access to resources assigned by the teacher for the class section.
-See below for additional considerations about class sections for students taking AP through virtual schools.
 See details about AP Classroom.